openvinotoolkit/openvino_notebooks/notebooks/111-yolov5-quantization-migration/README.md

 ## Notebook Contents

-The tutorial consist from following parts:
+The tutorial consists from the following parts:

 1. Convert YOLOv5 model to OpenVINO IR.
 2. Prepare dataset for quantization.